-Written applications will be considered only for students who have a valid current FAFSA.
+In order to be eligible to apply for this grant, the student must have a current FAFSA on record and must fill out PIU's General Scholarship application.
 Returning students must complete a valid FAFSA before the end of the previous semester and make application before the close of registration.
 New students must submit their written application and valid FAFSA latest 30 days after the close of registration.
-However, these monies are very limited and date of application will be a major factor in determining who gets awarded.
+However, these funds are very limited and date of application will be a major factor in determining how funds are distributed.